-How to Verify If Email Address Is Valid (Without Sending an Email)
+How to Verify An Email Address (Without Sending an Email)

 How email verification works